 Generous amounts of salt and pepper (Real Salt is promotes optimum health; available in nutrition section at local supermarket.)

 1-1 1/2 lbs of fresh kale (Organic is best.)

 4 carrots, thinly sliced at a diagonal (Organic carrots are very inexpensive.)

 Avocado, cut in thick slices

-- Meantime spray carrots and kale with produce spray (a mixture of 97% distilled white vinegar and 3% hydrogen peroxide-this is a cheap and effective cleaning solution.)
-Let sit three minutes.
-Rinse well three times in a sink full of water.
+- Meantime spray carrots and kale with produce spray (a mixture of 97% distilled white vinegar and 3% hydrogen peroxide is a cheap and effective cleaning solution); let sit three minutes; rinse well in a sink full of water three times.

-- Cut the wet kale into small bite-size pieces, preferably with a food processor, by using the straight-edged, chopping attachment.
-(This is the large, round disk that fits onto the provided “stem”.
-Place this tall, assembled cutting disk in the food processor where you normally put the smaller blade.
-See above picture.)
+- Cut stems out of wet kale; may chop into small bite-size pieces by hand, or better yet prepare it with a food processor by using the straight-edged, chopping attachment.
+(This is the large, round disk that fits onto the provided “stem”; place this tall, assembled cutting disk in the food processor where you normally put the smaller blade; see above photo.)
 Set aside chopped kale.

-- Heat rest of oil over medium heat.
-When a piece of carrot sizzles in hot oil, add carrots and cook for 3 minutes.
+- Heat 1 tablespoon of oil over medium heat; when a piece of carrot sizzles in hot oil, add carrots and cook for 2 minutes.

 - Enjoy topped with fresh avocado slices.